 The USABat standard affects Baseball only.
-Softball bats must be designated as an official Softball bat made of wood, metal or composite material.
-Non-wood bats must be printed with a BPF (Bat Performance Factor) of 1.20.
+As such, Softball bats shall be designated as an official Softball bat made of wood, metal or composite material.
+Non-wood bats shall be printed with a BPF (Bat Performance Factor) of 1.20.
 There are no weight or length restrictions on Softball bats for SVAA competition.

+Cleats

-- 4.1.2.2 Cleats \underline{No} metal cleats or jewelry are permitted for any SVAA-Sponsored event. - 4.1.3 Umpires Normally official umpires are provided for all league games.
+No metal cleats or jewelry are permitted for any SVAA-Sponsored event, except metal cleats may be worn in High School 9-12 League.

+4.1.3 Umpires - Normally official umpires are provided for all league games.
 If, for some reason, there is no umpire present for the start of a league game, opposing coaches may agree to select umpires from parents present.
-Both coaches must agree with this procedure and, if played, the game will count as an official game.
-If there is no such agreement, any game played will count only as a practice game, and may be played only until the scheduled end-time an official game will be rescheduled.
-If during play an official umpire arrives, he/she will assume their assigned duties at the end of the current inning.
-Those ground rules in effect will remain in force for the remainder of the game. - 4.1.1.1 In-Game Conversation with Umpires - Talk to game officials only before the game, during time outs, or after the game.
+Both coaches must agree with this procedure and will count as an official game.
+If there is no such agreement, any game played will count only as a practice game, and may be played only until the scheduled end-time - an official game will be rescheduled.
+If during play an official umpire arrives, he will assume his assigned duties at the end of the current inning.
+Those ground rules in effect will remain in force for the remainder of the game.

+Talk to game officials only before the game, during time outs, or after the game.
 Do not make remarks to officials during the course of a ball game.
-However, if a coach still has a question or does not understand a ruling that was not previously anticipated, he/she may briefly ask for time.
-When acknowledged by the umpire, the coach may ask for a better understanding.
-Umpires are fully expected to know the rules by which that gender/age group is playing and should not have any difficulty providing a brief explanation.
-This does NOT mean, however, that the coach may question judgment calls, argue rulings, or repeatedly delay the game.
-Umpires are still expected to control the game in a firm, but courteous and professional manner, and have the ultimate authority to do whatever is necessary to control a situation.
-Also, in order to avoid game delays, the Head Coach or the Head Coach designee for that day (one only) is the only person that may ask an Umpire for a ruling or explanation.
-Any questions from assistant coaches, players, or parents will have to be funneled through the Head Coach.
-As always, judgment calls are not subject to question.

-Talk to the official scorer only to elicit pertinent information.
+Talk to the scorer only to elicit pertinent information.
 An official's decision, based on "judgment," is final . . . it cannot be reversed or appealed.
+You should talk with an official only when you need clarification of a particular call or decision or the rule upon which it was based.

-- 4.1.3.2 Disruptive Behavior If disruptive behavior is exhibited by the coaches, players or fans that interferes with the game, the umpire will issue one warning, unless the umpire determines the conduct to be so outrageous as to not justify a warning.
+If disruptive behavior is exhibited by the coaches, players or fans and it interferes with the game, the umpire will issue one warning, unless the umpire determines the conduct to be so outrageous as to not justify a warning.
 In that case, an umpire may immediately eject a coach, player, or fan.
-If the disruptive behavior continues, the team will forfeit the game that is associated with the coaches, players or fans causing the disruption. - 4.1.4 Rule Interpretation SVAA playing rules are based on official High School Federation Baseball and Softball rules.
-The High School Federation rules govern play except as SVAA details in this SVAA Rule Book modifications to the High School Federation rules for different grade levels.
+If the disruptive behavior continues, the team will forfeit the game that is associated with the coaches, players or fans causing the disruption.

+4.1.4 Rule Interpretation - SVAA playing rules are based on official High School Federation Baseball and Softball rules.
+SVAA details in the SVAA Rule Book modifications to these rules for different grade levels.
 If a specific situation is not covered by an SVAA rule modification, the Federation rule pertinent to the situation will prevail.
-By way of expansion, attached as Appendix B, is a discussion of some of the most common Federation rules encountered during SVAA play.
-The attached appendix is not a replacement for the High School Federation rules.

-League Presidents and other SVAA officials may, if they do not have a relative playing in a game and notice an error in the application of SVAA's rules, discuss the issue with the head umpire at the end of an inning and in private.
+League Presidents and other SVAA officials may, if they notice an error in the application of SVAA's rules, discuss the issue with the head umpire at the end of an inning and in private.
 On matters of the application of SVAA's rules, the determination of the SVAA League President or other SVAA official shall govern over that of the head umpire.